top of page

 The school 'believes that confidence and well-being are essential for pupils’ long-term success.'
 The school is 'rightly proud of the confident, well-rounded young people the pupils become.'
 Ofsted Report, June 2018

-We have six classes; a Kindergarten, three primary classes and two secondary classes, which are limited to around 12 children to ensure that all pupils receive the attention and support necessary for their personal, social and academic development.
-We have a garden and use of local sports ground.
-We also have a vegetable garden where the children have been involved with sowing, growing, harvesting and ,of course, eating the produce!
+We have a school garden/playground, access to the forest from our garden gate and also make use of facilities in the local village for activities such as PE.
+We also have a vegetable garden where the children have been involved with sowing, growing, harvesting and (most importantly!) eating the produce.
 Children attend mostly on a full time basis, although some primary aged children may attend part time on a case by case basis.

 We are a secular school with no religious or ideological affiliations.
 We take a non-judgmental, critical view of religions, encouraging tolerance of all beliefs whilst promoting the importance of ‘thinking for yourself’.
+This attitude of tolerance is a very important part of the school culture and something which is perceptible when you visit the school.
+We work hard to create a school culture that challenges prejudice and celebrates diversity.

 'My three boys are in their third year at the New Forest Small School.
 The only thing they ever moan about is having to have weekends and holidays.
 They have such a fabulous time in the warm, caring and child-centered environment.
 It is a pleasure to drop them off each morning knowing how well they will be looked after – a rare thing these days.'
 Mrs AR (Salisbury)